Asking the Amazing Question on Facebook

 Asking on Facebook

-Kejdis, director of a missions organization in Central and Eastern Europe, is passionate about starting missional communities in urban areas, but finding the people with which to start those communities can be difficult.
-Since nearly 80% of the Internet users of his home country of Albania uses Facebook, he decided to create a project to see if asking the Amazing Question on Facebook could help people come to Christ and then get plugged into a local church.
+Kejdis and Rudina, missionaries in Central and Eastern Europe, are passionate about starting missional communities in urban areas, but finding the people with which to start those communities can be difficult.
+Since nearly 80% of the Internet users of his home country of Albania uses Facebook, they decided to create a project to see if asking the Amazing Question on Facebook could help people come to Christ and then get plugged into a local church.

 “What if there was Someone who could help you?
 A lot of people have found a way out by answering His amazing question.
 Would you like to know more about it?”